Dinosauria-Network/fossils/README.md

 ### Features

 1. Normalized stylesheet for cross-browser compatibility using Normalize.css version 3 (IE8+)
-2. Responsive images using Picturefill version version 1.2
+2. Responsive images using Picturefill version 1.2
 3. Easy to customize
 4. Accessibiliy #a11y
 5. Much much more